Just because a customer clicked a smiley face in your post-service feedback survey does not mean you gave them high-quality service.

 The specific process of finding and opening those conversations for review will of course depend on the system you are using to perform those reviews.

-Step 5: Select a quality assurance tool
+5. Select a quality assurance tool

 Your quality assurance tool does not need to be complicated.
 A simple spreadsheet scorecard will work fine in many cases and is an enormous improvement over not reviewing interactions at all.

-If a spreadsheet is no longer working for you (perhaps because of higher volumes, larger teams, or a need for better reporting), there are plenty of customer service quality assurance tools on the market.
+If a spreadsheet is no longer working for you (perhaps because of higher volumes, larger teams, or a need for better reporting), there are plenty of support QA tools on the market.
+Here are some of the key considerations when selecting the right QA tool for your team:

 • Does this tool support the style of reviews you want to do (e.g., can it arrange peer-to-peer reviews)?